less/less-docs/content/usage/v2-upgrade.md

 Further, instead of returning a string which is the css, we return an object with a `css` field set to the string and a `map` field set to the sourcemap (if applicable).

+The sourcemap options are now to be set on sourceMap instead of directly on options.
+So instead of `options.sourceMapFullFilename = ` you would set `options.sourceMap = { sourceMapFullFilename: `.

 Browser usage
 -------------